evhub/coconut/HELP.md

 First, assignment function notation.
 This one's pretty straightforward.
 If a function is defined with an `=` instead of a `:`, the last line is required to be an expression, and is automatically returned.

 Second, pattern-matching function definition.
 Pattern-matching function definition does exactly that—pattern-matches against all the arguments that are passed to the function.
-There are a couple of things to watch out for when using pattern-matching function definition, however.
-First, that if the pattern doesn't match (if for example the wrong number of arguments are passed), your function will raise a `MatchError`, and second, that keyword arguments aren't allowed.
+Unlike normal function definition, however, if the pattern doesn't match (if for example the wrong number of arguments are passed), your function will raise a `MatchError`.
 Finally, like destructuring assignment, if you want to be more explicit about using pattern-matching function definition, you can add a `match` before the `def`.

 Third, `addpattern`. `addpattern` takes one argument, a previously-defined pattern-matching function, and returns a decorator that decorates a new pattern-matching function by adding the new pattern as an additional case to the old patterns.
 Thus, `addpattern` can be thought of as doing exactly what it says—it adds a new pattern to an existing pattern-matching function.